Rest and Ricklaxation: Plot

 After a six-day outer space adventure that leaves them on the verge of psychological collapse, Rick and Morty decide to spend some time at an alien spa, where they use a detox machine that extracts a person's negative personality traits.
 However, without Rick and Morty knowing, those traits are transposed into sentient toxic physical counterparts, characterized by Rick's arrogance and Morty's self-loathing, trapped in the machine's storage unit.
 On the other hand, the Clean Rick becomes more considerate, and Clean Morty's confidence soars, which makes him more popular and allows him to start dating girls.
 However, a side effect is that both Clean Rick and Morty effectively lose their ability to form emotional attachments.
-As a result Clean Morty ruins a date with his crush Jessica and picks up another girl named Stacy instead.
+As a result, Clean Morty ruins a date with his crush Jessica and picks up another girl named Stacy instead.

 Swearing revenge on Clean Rick, Toxic Rick tricks Clean Rick into bringing the storage tank back to Earth to switch places with them under the guise of remerging their personalities.
 The plan fails after Clean Morty refuses to be reaccept his toxic personality traits, with Toxic Rick and Toxic Morty getting released and Stacy getting trapped inside the machine.
 After fighting Clean Rick, he goes to his backup plan of using a moonlight tower to remake the whole Earth into a toxic version of itself.

 Clean Rick reverts the situation by poisoning Toxic Morty, correctly deducing that the true Rick considered his compassion for Morty a weakness, meaning Toxic Rick has inherited that trait.
 Toxic Rick angrily merges with Clean Rick to save Toxic Morty, bringing back the true Rick.
 Clean Morty avoids merging back with his toxic counterpart and goes on to live a life as a stockbroker in New York City.
-Rick and Jessica track him down restore order by re-injecting Toxic Morty back into Clean Morty.
+Rick and Jessica track him down and restore order by re-injecting Toxic Morty back into Clean Morty.
 In the post-credits scene, a tour of the same moonlight tower releases a frightened Stacy, who having assumed the tank was a sex dungeon frantically shouts out the safeword "sea cucumber."